The Settle Area

 Settle

 Settle is an ancient market town with a market charter granted by Henry III in 1249.
-The town is located at the gateway to Upper Ribblesdale at the southern edge of the Yorkshire Dales.
-Current population is approx. 2600.
+The town is located on the southern edge of the Yorkshire Dales and is the gateway to Upper Ribblesdale .
+Current population is approx 2600.

 Giggleswick